guardiangg/http-client/README.md

 bug reports from anybody though, [open an issue](https://github.com/guardiangg/http-client/issues?q=is:open%20is:issue) if you want to chat about it!

 If you want to contribute, fork the repository and make all submissions in the form of pull requests.
-New features should be submitted to the `develop` branch.
-Bug fixes on production code can be submitted to `master`

 ## Coding Style
 Contributions are expected to remain under a consistent coding style.